-"But the door was open, ma'am," the girl complained.
+“But the door was open, ma’am,” the girl complained.

-Mrs. Fellowes shoved a tea tray in Mabel's hands.
-"Enough.
-Go and take Master Robert his tea."
+Mrs. Fellowes shoved a tea tray into Mabel’s hands.
+“Enough.
+Go and take Master Robert his tea.”

-"Yes, ma'am," The girl scrambled to obey.
+“Yes, ma’am.”
+The girl scrambled to obey.

-Mrs. Fellows poured a cup of tea and placed a biscuit on a plate.
-"Come sit down Miss Anne, and rest yourself.
-Her ladyship will be needing you shortly, and you are looking a bit peaked."
+Mrs. Fellows poured a cup of tea and placed some biscuits on a plate.
+“Come sit down Miss Smithfield, and rest yourself.
+Her Ladyship will be needing you shortly, and you look a bit peaked.”

-Anne took her seat at the table and helped herself to the biscuit.
+Anne took her seat at the table and helped herself to a biscuit.
 She bit into it and smiled.
-"Ginger biscuits, my favorite."
+“Ginger biscuits, my favorite.”

-"They are Mr. Matthews' favorite as well.
-I thought I'd make them for him since he's finally come home."
-Mrs. Fellows added one to her own plate.
+“They’re Mr. Matthews’s favorite as well.
+I thought I’d bake them for him since he’s finally come home.”
+Mrs. Fellows added a biscuit to her own plate.

 Anne finished her biscuit and eyed another.
-"I don't remember him ever visiting in the last five years."
+“I don’t remember his ever visiting in the last five years.”

-"He hates it here.
+“He hates it here.
 So many bad memories of his father.
-The man died in the library."
-Mrs. Fellows poured another cup of tea and pushed it towards Anne.
+The man died in the library.
+Quite a violent death, I’m told.
+They say Master Robert was the one to discover him.”
+Mrs. Fellows poured another cup of tea and pushed it toward Anne.

-Anne added sugar and stirred.
-"Good God, I had no idea.
-What happened?"
+Anne added sugar to the fresh cup and stirred.
+“Good God, I had no idea!
+What happened?”

-"His father gambled the entire estate away, except for what was entailed to Mr. Matthews.
-They think he did it while in mourning for his beloved wife.
-Left behind those two boys with nothing."
+“His father gambled the entire estate away, except for what was entailed to Master Robert.
+The father was blinded, they say, by mourning for his beloved wife.
+Left behind his two boys with practically nothing.”

-"Until Lady Danfield came," Anne whispered.
+“Until Lady Danfield came,” Anne said quietly.

-Mrs. Fellows pushed the plate of biscuits at Anne.
-"They say Mr. Matthews was the one to discover his father."

-Anne felt the blood drain from her face.
-As bad as things were in her life, she never had to live through discovering a parent bleeding on the floor.
-"He killed himself?"
+Then Anne felt the blood drain from her face as a thought occurred to her.
+“He killed himself?” she asked in a whisper.
+As bad as things were in her own life, she’d never had to live through discovering a dead parent bleeding on the floor.

-"No one says.
-No one would, now would they?"
+“No one says.
+No one would, now would they?”
 Mrs. Fellowes sipped her own tea.
-"Mr. Matthews has done well for himself, though.
-He's not like his father in that respect, nor his grandfather.
-I imagine the old man is turning in his grave watching his grandson in trade."
+“Master Robert has done well for himself, though.
+He’s not like his father in that respect, nor his grandfather.
+I imagine the old man is turning in his grave watching his grandson in trade.”

-"In trade?
-I thought he was a gentleman."
+“In trade?
+I thought Mr. Matthews was a gentleman.”

+“He is, but he’s been rebuilding the family fortunes the only way he can, and that means trade.
+Mr. Matthew is a genius with numbers, much like his grandmother.”

 Anne sipped at her tea.

-"He is, but he's been rebuilding the family fortunes the only way he can.
-The man is a genius with numbers, much like his grandmother."

-Anne sipped at her tea.
-At least they had family to go to.
-She didn't have such contacts.
-"That explains why she and Mr. Matthews are so close."
+At least Mr. Matthew had family to go to.
+She didn’t have any family of means to rely on—especially not her half-brother.
+“That explains why Her Ladyship and Mr. Matthews are so close,” she replied.

-"There's not many people besides her ladyship that can pull Master Robert away from Town."
+“There’s not many people besides Her Ladyship that can pull Master Robert away from London.”

-"He's here to separate Tony from Sarah.
-He won't allow his brother to marry into our family."
+Anne corrected her.
+“Lady Danfield may have summoned him, but I think Mr. Matthews is also here to separate Master Tony from my Sarah.
+Mr. Matthews won’t allow his brother to marry into my family.”

-"Could be.
-I'm not saying Miss Sarah isn't a fine young lady, but I suspect Master Robert would want his brother to marry a young lady of substance, if you see what I mean."
+“Could be.
+I’m not saying your Sarah isn’t a fine young lady, but I suspect Mr. Matthew would want Master Tony to marry a young lady of substance, if you see what I mean.”
 Mrs. Fellows poured another cup of tea.
-"He's worked hard to rebuild the family fortunes from the ground up.
-He'd want to make sure his brother is cautious in his choices."
+“He’s worked hard to rebuild the family fortunes from the ground up.
+He’d want to make sure Master Tony is cautious in his choices.”

 Anne played with her teacup.
-The consequences of the engagement not happening was just too scary to think about.
-Sarah would have the man she wanted.
+The consequences of a failed engagement were just too scary to think about, on many levels.
+Sarah must have the man she wanted.